2024 Update

 Content

 Officers shall inform citizens that they are being recorded at the beginning of their contact or as soon as safely possible.
-Victims, witnesses, and other persons who wish to make a statement or share information during a voluntary interaction, may request the officer to stop (or not start) the Body Worn Camera (BWC) video and audio recording.
+Victims, witnesses, and other persons who wish to make a statement or share information during a voluntary interaction, may request the officer to stop (or not start) the BWC video and audio recording.

 Officers may honor these requests but are not required to stop recording if it is pursuant to investigation, arrest, lawful search, or the circumstances clearly indicate that continued recording is necessary.